pi2017/vehicle-tracking/README.md

-use simple image processing to detect cars in videos see full tutorial at https://youtu.be/T4j7Ytb57Q0 video used in code at https://www.youtube.com/watch?v=UM0hX7nomi8
+use simple image processing to detect cars in videos see full tutorial at https://youtu.be/T4j7Ytb57Q0 video used in code at https://www.youtube.com/watch?v=UM0hX7nomi8 You need to download video to PC and add to project for testing...